-See Tobacco & Smoking Policy in Policies, Procedures and Laws Section.
-See Drug & Alcohol Policy in Policies, Procedures and Laws Section.
+See Tobacco & Smoking Policy and/or Drug & Alcohol Policies, Procedures and Laws Section.

-A student may NOT join a sport after the first day of practice/tryouts if they have an existing chemical health violation.
-A student who has signed up to tryout prior to day one but is unable to make it on the first day (or first few days) due to an illness, college visit, suspension or any other reason approved by the principal may try out for the team.
+A student may NOT join a sport after the first day of practice/tryouts if he/she has an existing chemical health violation.
+However, a student with an existing chemical health violation who has signed up to try out prior to day one but is unable to make it on the first day (or first few days) due to an illness, college visit, suspension or any other reason approved by the Principal may try out for the team.